google/error-prone/docs/installation.md

 ## Command Line

-### Java 9, 10, and 11
+### Java 9 and newer

-Error Prone supports the [`com.sun.source.util.Plugin`](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/com/sun/source/util/Plugin.html) API, and can be used with JDK 9, 10 and 11 by adding Error Prone to the `-processorpath` and setting the `-Xplugin` flag.
+Error Prone supports the [`com.sun.source.util.Plugin`](https://docs.oracle.com/javase/8/docs/jdk/api/javac/tree/com/sun/source/util/Plugin.html) API, and can be used with JDK 9 and up by adding Error Prone to the `-processorpath` and setting the `-Xplugin` flag.

 Example: